shitian-taiger/relational-extraction/model_implementation/README.md

 ## Training and Prediction

 Command Line utility not yet implemented.\
-Entry point: `main.py` in root folder
+Entry point and configurations: `main.py` in root folder

 For Prediction purposes, upstream process of NER is required.
 Currently defaults to spacy NER, for alterations refer to:\
 `model_implementation/model/utils.py` function `_get_entity_idx_map`